rencewang/personal-arial/src/content/posts/2023-02-16-more-will-go-with-age.md

 type: post
 defaultExpanded: false
 description: 'I didn’t want to cry — it felt like a self-important gesture, crossing a line of sorts, assuming the place of someone close to him.
 But even with this distance, for someone who I’ve simply admired from our simple interactions, I felt my defenses crumbling.
 Death broke the truce in a smug triumph.'
+seoDescription: 'Diary from Yale: Who thought the passing of someone who is more like a stranger than a dear friend can do so much to me.
+In mourning, I contemplate about my personal battle and peace with death.'
 ---

 I can still feel the burn of teardrops that streamed down my face on that night in Freshman year.
 I was lamenting my own fate then.
 I felt it again today.
 I am mourning the passing of someone I knew now.